Temp Management

 Each job gets its own short, deterministic folder (sanitized stem + short hash).

-If you prefer a centralized base, pass --temp-dir
+If you prefer a centralized base, pass --temp-dir to place per-input sub-folders under

 your chosen location.